 It is Gisele’s hope that she, her husband and her son will continue to work on healing the deep-seated pain and emotional causes of his SSA and that her son will be able to find a wife who will complement him in every way.

-Chuck Peters, originally from Arizona, holds a Bachelors of Science in Psychology from the United States Air Force Academy and is the Clinical Director of the Sexual Orientation Change Institute in Beverly Hills, California (www.homorehab.org).
+Charles Peters, originally from Arizona, holds a Bachelors of Science in Psychology from the United States Air Force Academy and is the Clinical Director of the Sexual Orientation Change Institute in Beverly Hills, California (www.homorehab.org).
 As a child, the molestation by his adult gay Boy Scout master was one of the main impetuses of his same gender attractions.
-As both an ex-gay and an Eagle Scout, Chuck is excited to join the advisory board of Voice of the Voiceless to offer his strength, experience, and hope to those seeking freedom from the sexualization of their same gender attractions.
-Over the past twenty years, Chuck has both received therapy to overcome unwanted same-gender attractions and learned from many of the organizations that offer this therapy, helping him form the Sexual Orientation Change Institute.
+As both an ex-gay and an Eagle Scout, Charles is excited to join the advisory board of Voice of the Voiceless to offer his strength, experience, and hope to those seeking freedom from the sexualization of their same gender attractions.
+Over the past twenty years, Charles has both received therapy to overcome unwanted same-gender attractions and learned from many of the organizations that offer this therapy, helping him form the Sexual Orientation Change Institute.
 During this time, effective counseling/reparative therapy has yielded life-fulfilling results.

-Without the help of organizations like the International Healing Foundation, Marked Men for Christ, and Journey Into Manhood, Chuck says he would have committed suicide.
-Chuck finds it ironic that gay activist groups will celebrate and hold pride parades for people who chose to undergo years of hormone therapy and countless medical procedures to change from a man to a woman, yet someone like him who chooses to change his sexual orientation is disenfranchised, thrown under the bus, and denied equal discrimination protection under the law.
+Without the help of organizations like the International Healing Foundation, Marked Men for Christ, and Journey Into Manhood, Charles says he would have committed suicide.
+Charles finds it ironic that gay activist groups will celebrate and hold pride parades for people who chose to undergo years of hormone therapy and countless medical procedures to change from a man to a woman, yet someone like him who chooses to change his sexual orientation is disenfranchised, thrown under the bus, and denied equal discrimination protection under the law.
 He is excited that Voice of the Voiceless will give him an avenue to fight against such bigotry and discrimination.

 Robert Gollwitzer lives and work in Munich, Germany.
 Mr. Gollwitzer spent many years in the local gay scene which involved many sexual relationships and experiences with men.
 In 2004, after having hit rock bottom, he happened to find out about “ex-gay ministries” – something that was completely foreign to him.
 He enrolled in an online program for Homosexuals Anonymous, and since that time, experienced a spiritual awakening that had ramifications for his entire life.
 Shortly after, he founded Jason, an international Christian ex-gay ministry affiliated with Homosexuals Anonymous and started serving with Homosexuals Anonymous while completing a theological program and professional training to become a licensed Christian counselor.
 Robert believes: “If the Lord can pull me out of the mud and touch other people’s lives and hearts through me, He certainly can do the same for you as well!”